South Carolina: Flora and fauna

 South Carolina is home to two dominant ecosystems, the bottomlands, which consist of floodplains and creeks, and the toplands.
 The floodplains contain large tracts of old and mature second growth cypress and tupelo forest.
 The uplands are home to longleaf pine, shortleaf pine, and mixed hardwood forests.
 The Longleaf Pine are an important part of South Carolina's coastal ecosystem.
-They improve soil, water, and air quality while a habitat for deer and songbirds.
+They improve soil, water, and air quality while providing a habitat for deer and songbirds.
 These forests are endangered by logging for agriculture and development.

 Oysters are a critical part of South Carolina's coastal ecology.
 They serve a dual function, filtering the water and forming reefs that provide a habitat for small fish and crabs.
 Oysters are imperiled by overharvesting because young oysters need older oysters to latch on to as they age.
 South Carolina is home to many shorebirds including various sandpipers and ibises.
 The state serves as a stopover site for birds migrating farther south and a wintering ground for birds that do not fly as far south.